Jordan Ayew

-He is the son of former Ghana captain Abedi Pele and brother of fellow players André and Ibrahim Ayew.
-Born in Marseille, Ayew was raised in France and started his career with Lyon Duchère before joining the Marseille academy in 2006.
+The son of former Ghana national football captain Abedi Pele, and the brother of fellow players André and Ibrahim Ayew, Ayew began his professional career with Marseille, scoring on his senior debut in 2009.
+After short spells with fellow Ligue 1 clubs Sochaux and Lorient, he was signed by English side Aston Villa in 2015, finishing his only full season as the team's top scorer as they were relegated from the Premier League; this feat was subsequently repeated with Swansea City in 2018.
+Following Swansea's relegation, Ayew was signed by Crystal Palace, going on to make over 200 appearances for the club.

-Ayew made his debut for the Ghana national team in 2010 and has earned over 80 caps.
-He has played in two FIFA World Cups (2014 and 2022), as well as five Africa Cup of Nations (2012, 2015, 2017, 2019 and 2021), helping them finish runners-up in 2015.
+Born in France, Ayew made his senior debut for Ghana in 2010 and has since earned over 110 caps for his country.
+He has played for the national team in two FIFA World Cups (2014 and 2022), as well as six Africa Cup of Nations (2012, 2015, 2017, 2019, 2021 and 2023), helping them finish runners-up in 2015.

 Club career

 Marseille

 Ayew joined Marseille as a trainee in 2006.
 He signed a three-year professional contract with Marseille in 2009.
 Jordan Ayew made his debut for the senior team on 16 December 2009 in a league match, scoring the equaliser against Lorient.
 Marseille went on to win the match 2–1.

 Ayew scored his second goal against Nice at the Stade Vélodrome on 27 April 2011 in a match which saw his elder brother André Ayew score a hat-trick.
 On 1 November 2011, Jordan and André both started a UEFA Champions League match for the first time against Premier League giants Arsenal.

 On 6 January 2014, he joined Ligue 1 rivals Sochaux on a loan deal until the end of the 2013–14 season.